 When an officer who is supervising you believes that you have violated any term or condition of supervision, a violation report is created.
 Once this report is prepared, either a Notice of Violation or a Violation of Probation Warrant is sent to the Court.
 The basis of a New Charge Violation is based upon a new arrest – whether Felony, Misdemeanor or Criminal Traffic.

-What is a Technical Violation?
+What is a Technical Violation of Probation?

 These violations can result in you again facing the very same sentence as you were before you were placed on supervision.
 There is one major and drastic difference, and that is that there is no longer the presumption of innocence, nor is there a right to a jury trial.

 A violation of supervision is handled by a Judge who still has the authority to impose the same maximum sentence as the underlying charge.
 Any potential defense to the underlying charge is no longer relevant.
-The only defense that is available to the violation of supervision is whether the alleged violation is material and substantial.

 Why You Need a Distinguished Attorney